wp-plugins/comprehensive-google-map-plugin/readme.txt

 * Plugin is fully documented.
 If help tooltips are not enough, you can always refer to the full documentation about each of the settings
 * Shortcode builder available, which integrated with post/page editor.
 In other words, you dont need manually to type the shortcode in the editor.
-* The plugin auto generates unique ID to for each map.
+* The plugin auto generates unique ID for each map.
 In other words - unlimited maps!
 You dont need to specify and maintain unique map
 IDs explicitly when dealing with multiple maps on the same post/page.
 * The plugin offers extensive configuration options for Google map marker, controls, size, KML files, location by latitude/longitude, location by address, info window, traffic/bike lanes and more!
 * Widget enabled.